maryamsorani2008/Language-Institute-Management-System/README.md

  # We are learning C#🎓📒.

- Our teacher is: Ali Mohammad✍️📈.
+ Our teacher is: Ali Mohammadi✍️📈.

  His github account: https://github.com/alimohammadi2005 .✒️🎓.